0xumarkhatab/Simplified-Clarity-Mini-Course/Variables.md

 (define-data-var MyAge int 68)
 ```

+If you know how these answers popped out, <br/>
+Congratulations 🎉 <br/>
-If you know how these answers popped out , congratulations , you are becoming a sponge on Clarity .
+you are becoming a sponge on Clarity .<br/>
 Let's keep up the rhythm and keep going.